AkimBolushbek/wordpress-soc-2007/trunk/zooplah/readme.txt

 coherent format.
 That will help on both our sides.

 * LICENSING
 This plugin is licensed under the GPL.
 It had to be.
 I personally like the BSD-style licenses better.
-They give you more freedom, I think and require that you indicate the origin of your code (that I wrote the original code).
+They give you more freedom, I think, and require only that you indicate the origin of your code (that I wrote the original code).
 But I wasn't given a choice in the matter.

 The full text is available in your WordPress install, on gnu.org, and if you use third-party free software, probably in hundreds of